Exclusive: Fitness app Strava overhauls map that revealed military positions

 Quarles said that the company did not anticipate that people would find sensitive information on the map because fitness data is shared voluntarily.
 The company does not track people without their knowledge, he said.

-“Our use is really explicit,” Quarles said in an interview, his first on the subject.“You’re recording your activity in its location for the express purpose of analyzing it or sharing it and to do so publicly.”
+“Our use is really explicit,” Quarles said in an interview, his first on the subject.
+“You’re recording your activity in its location for the express purpose of analyzing it or sharing it and to do so publicly.”

 Strava customers have the option of keeping their workouts private, and the map included no names.
 But the episode underscored how big data sets held by Silicon Valley companies can be used for unintended purposes.